averykhoo/vibe-player/vibe-player/CONTRIBUTING-LLM.md

         4.  **Entire File Replacement (Fallback 3 - More Common):**
             *   **Condition:** Changes affect **more than two distinct logical blocks** within the file (e.g., modifying two functions and the export list, adding a new function and modifying an existing one, etc.); OR changes are widespread across multiple, non-adjacent sections; OR significantly alter the file's overall structure; OR involve numerous scattered edits making section/function replacement impractical; OR are required for initial file creation or a complete rewrite requested by the user.
             *   **Format:** Provide the complete file content, bracketed by File Identification Comments (see P3.4). **Explicitly state why this format is necessary** (e.g., "Generating full file due to changes in functions X and Y, and the module export list."). **Avoid this format for strictly localized changes covered by formats 1 or 2.**
+        *   **Crucially, when using the "Function Replacement", "Section Replacement", or "Entire File Replacement" formats, the generated code block MUST contain the complete, final, and functional code for that scope.** Do NOT use placeholders like `// ... (implementation unchanged) ...` or `/* ... existing logic ... */` within the generated code block itself.
+If a section of code within the replacement scope is truly unchanged from the *prior confirmed state*, include that unchanged code verbatim in the final block.
+The goal is to provide a single, self-contained block that the user can directly copy and paste to replace the relevant section in their editor without needing manual merging or diffing against previous versions.
+Explanations of *what changed* belong *outside* the code block (as per P2.2).

 ### P5: Phased Lifecycle for Significant Changes

-1.  **Follow Design -> POC/MVP -> Refactor Cycle**
+1.  **Follow Design -> POC/MVP -> Refactor Cycle with Integrated Testing**
     *   **Reason:** Manages risk, validates ideas incrementally, balances development speed with code quality and architectural stability, especially when dealing with complex changes or overall codebase health.
+Ensures features are tested before moving forward.
     *   **Context:** When implementing new features, making substantial modifications, or undertaking dedicated refactoring efforts to improve overall codebase health.
 Note that multiple Design -> MVP cycles might occur before a dedicated Refactor phase.
     *   **Action:** LLM proposes and follows this cycle:
         *   **1. Design:**